Inverse futures introduction

 When you hold USD at a spot margin exchange, you essentially short on BTC/USD pair, if the price goes down you can buy more BTC with your fiat money.
 While being short on BTC/USD, you can lend your USD and receive an interest (if the trading platform supports borrowing and lending).

 Those who borrow USD, use it to open long positions, and if there’s a bull market the demand to borrow is high, which makes lending rates rise.
-In such case, those who go long pay interest to those who are short (by holding fiat).
-At some point, if the interest rates rise high enough, long traders will start to close their positions.
+Thereby, those who go long pay interest to those who are short (by holding fiat).
+Eventually, if the interest rates rise high enough, long traders will start to close their positions.
 Some will do it to begin lending at favourable rates themselves, and some will do it because keeping a long position on margin becomes more and more expensive (bitfinex.com, for example, automatically reborrows funds for you to keep your margin position open at the best available rate).

 The same thing happens when there’s a high demand to go short.
 If the rates to borrow BTC to sell it short become high enough, some portion of short sellers will begin to close their short positions because keeping it open becomes more and more expensive.
 And some will even want to close their shorts and buy BTC to lend it at excellent rates.